 What Are Some Of The Common Issues With Bank Transfers?

 As with any payment process, there are some issues that you might encounter.
 The good news is that they can often be avoided by double-checking everything before you press the transfer button.
 Look out for the following common problems when arranging your transfer:

 - Incorrect details being entered – this is when you mistype the information you have inputted so that the account cannot be located.
 To avoid this, double-check the numbers you have inputted and ensure you have put them in the correct boxes.

 - Sending yourself into overdraft – another common issue is when you send money only to find out that you did not have the required funds and then enter into an overdraft.
 Before you send money, you should check which commitments you already have in place and what the balance of your account will be after you have sent the money.

 Bank transfers are one way to make payments from one bank to another and will often provide you with an easy way to send and receive money when you need it the most.

-All Suits Me account holders have access to create bank transfers and can be done via online banking, mobile banking or via telephone to our customer care.
+All Suits Me® account holders have access to create transfers and can be done from their online account, mobile app or via telephone to our customer care.